The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying.

 You'd need a 30-minute commercial to chronicle all of the boondoggles that have been the Democrat House led by Nancy Pelosi.

-They run a 30 second, how can you put it all in there?
+How can you put it all in there?

 All right, the gasoline price.

-And Robert says, as we try to get to the bottom of why gasoline prices are so high in this country, critics are pointing fingers at the refining industry, which is this guy's industry, saying that you people are the ones responsible because the price of a barrel of oil isn't as high as it was a couple of years ago when gasoline prices were lower.
+And Roberts says, as we try to get to the bottom of why gasoline prices are so high in this country, critics are pointing fingers at the refining industry, which is this guy's industry, saying that you people are the ones responsible because the price of a barrel of oil isn't as high as it was a couple years ago when gasoline prices were lower.

 Are you refinery people responsible?